 Yay for Buffy The Vampire Slayer!

 Oh my goodness, I had SO MUCH FUN creating this cutie.
-I have never made a Buffy The Vampire Slayer doll before so it was a challenge!
+I’d never made a Buffy The Vampire Slayer doll before so it was a challenge!

 Here’s her story.
 In early November of 2016 I got a message from a friend who was collecting holiday gifts for families in crisis.
 She told me she’d got a message from a 13 year old boy who wanted a gift for his mama because she works so hard to raise him and his sister all by herself.